 Developed curriculum for the Autism Can Tech (ACT) project to prepare youth living with autism for digital economy job placements and careers.

-Collaborated with multiple stakeholders to create meaningful and relevant curriculum including Work Integrated Learning at NorQuest, partner institutions at Douglas College and Humber College, community partners living with ASD, and industry partners.
+Collaborated with multiple stakeholders to create meaningful and relevant curriculum including Work Integrated Learning at NorQuest, partner institutions, community partners living with ASD, and industry partners.

 Developed a unique classroom experience to emulate a digital economy workplace for our participants.
 This program uses a hybrid-flex model and draws from best practices in open course development.
 Participants learn through open source software, synchronous and asynchronous online learning, one to one guidance, and competency-based assessments.